What do you want to become?

 Students in the Department of Music have a wide range of co-op experiences, ranging from placements with major record labels, radio and media outlets, classical music organizations, and music software companies.

 The nationally-accredited music department offers an innovative curriculum serving the university’s liberal arts emphasis.
-With the student as our focus, the music department provides a solid musical foundation and creates an educational environment that fosters intellectual challenge, collaborative scholarship and artistic creativity.
+With the student as our focus, the music department provides a solid musical foundation and creates an educational environment that fosters intellectual challenge, collaborative scholarship, and artistic creativity.

 Majors offered in music include arts administration, and a music major with a music history and literature track or an applied music (performance) track.
-The study of music can lead to careers in a wide variety of fields, including teaching, performance, arts administration, music editing and publishing, recording, programming for radio and television broadcasts, etc. The major in music would be enriched if combined with a major in another area, such as English, communications, management, or history.
+The study of music can lead to careers in a wide variety of fields, including teaching, performance, arts administration, music editing, publishing, recording, programming for radio and television broadcasts, etc. The major in music would be enriched if combined with a major in another area, such as English, communications, management, or history.

-Today’s music department is one of the largest departments in the college, with faculty members who offer a broad array of courses in music history and literature, ethnomusicology, theory, composition and performance.
+Today’s music department is one of the largest departments in the college, with faculty members who offer a broad array of courses in music history and literature, ethnomusicology, theory, composition, and performance.
 Particular areas of faculty interest include Renaissance and Baroque studies, 19th-century studies, 20th-century studies, world music, music of Southeast Asia, American popular music, gender studies, criticism, and feminist studies.
 Smith faculty offer performance courses in voice, piano, fortepiano, organ, harpsichord, violin, cello, conducting and chamber music.
 Further performance instruction is offered through the Five Colleges and through selected adjunct teachers in the area.
 Members of the department direct ensembles which are open to all students, including the Smith Orchestra, the Glee Club, the Chamber Singers, the College Chorus, the Jazz Ensemble, the Wind Ensemble, and the Gamelan.
-In addition there are instrumental and vocal ensembles offered by the Five College Early Music Collegium.
+In addition, there are instrumental and vocal ensembles offered by the Five College Early Music Collegium.

 Tufts Department of Music is one of the largest and most active departments on the Tufts campus.
 Through our vast program of classes, private study, and performance, you can explore and experience music in ways you can only begin to imagine.
 As an undergraduate or graduate, you can study musicology, ethnomusicology, theory, composition, and performance with talented and dedicated faculty.
 From the Middle East to Java, from the concert halls of Vienna to drumming and dance circles of Ghana, from Renaissance Venice to the modern computer lab, Tufts Music embraces music in forms from many different backgrounds, traditions, and cultures.
 We invite you to join us and take a course, become a major, or just experience a concert!